ludwig-lab/pyeCAP/docs/source/pages/phys.rst

 Warnings
 ........

-When reading .mat files, pyCAP can generate warnings that will catch data that is improperly formatted or not implemented.
+When reading .mat files, eba-toolkit can generate warnings that will catch data that is improperly formatted or not implemented.
 To enable these warnings, set the 'check' parameter to True when instantiating a new Phys object.
 This parameter is only intended to generate warnings by reading data directly from files.
 This will not check data when data and metadata are manually inputted into a Phys object.
 The constructor calls the check_data function documented below.